The honest blogger’s review of Verso Skincare

 However traditional Retinol is aggressive, unstable and can irritate the skin.*

-Verso’s patented Retinol 8 formulation is less UV sensitive, less aggressive, and as it is eight times more potent than traditional Retinol, it can be used in smaller quantities.
+Verso has developed a formula which is less UV sensitive and less aggressive.
+Retinol 8 is also eight times more potent than traditional Retinol, so it can be used in smaller quantities.

 That’s the theory.
 So what’s the verdict?

 I used four of Verso’s products over a two week period: the cleanser, day cream, night cream and serum.
-I followed the instructions (not that they’re complicated) to the letter and avoided all other skincare products and treatments – except for my usual Arbonne eye makeup remover.
+I followed the instructions (not that they’re complicated) to the letter and avoided all other skincare products and treatments – except for my eye makeup remover.
+At the moment I’m impressed with Bioderma’s micellar water for sensitive skin.

 The Foaming Cleanser has a light formulation and you only need one pump to cover your face.
 This is the only product in the range without Vitamin A, and it comes with three muslin exfoliating cloths.